maribickpostanes/maribickpostanes/README.md

 # Greetings.

 Finding rhythm in Python for the energy sector.
 Entering the shadows once the commit is done.
-Browse my projects at your own pace.
+Browse at your own pace.